md-k-sarker/ecii/README.md

 # ecii
-Learning description from examples: An efficient approach to analyzing big data
+Learning description from examples: An efficient approach to analyze big data.

+Originally concept induction algorithm, where other functionality is added to provide:
+- Similarity between natural language (sentence, paragraph, tweet etc).
+- Provide insights of machine learning decisions.
+- Identify new complex entities for knowledge graph.

+## Program options:
+1. Measure similarity between ontology entities
+2. Perform concept induction
+3. Strip down ontology or keeping entities of interest while discarding others
+4. Create ontology from CSV file
+5. Combine multiple ontology

 This repository contains the source code of ECII.
 Source code is in ecii/ecii directory.